Live Mobile App Testing

 You must select a device prior to launching a session.

-On the App Selection page, hover over the app you want to test and then click Choose Device.
+On the App Management page, hover over the app you want to test and then click Start Test.

 The device selection page will open, with the option to test on a real device or a virtual device.

-If you are testing an iOS app, the Virtual Devices tab will only appear if the app is configured for simulators.
+If you are testing an iOS app, the device selection will only display the type (real/virtual) configured on the app.

 On the device selection page, click the Mobile Real tab.
 Use the search box and filters to find the device you want to test on, or select the device in the grid.

 On the device selection page, click the Mobile Virtual tab.
-Use the dropdowns to select the details for the virtual device you want to test on, and then click Start Session.
+Use the dropdowns to select the details for the virtual device you want to test on, and then click Start Test.

 Public vs. Private Devices